DyllonDunton1/Foxy-Fitzroy-BBB-RevC/README.md

 #### FIRST STEPS
 - Download Ubuntu20.04.5 LTS minimal version for Beagle Bone Black Rev C: https://rcn-ee.com/rootfs/ubuntu-armhf-focal-minimal/2023-01-06/
- -Use BalenaEtcher to write the image to an SD card (Preferred >16GB)
+- Use BalenaEtcher to write the image to an SD card (Preferred >16GB)
 - Insert MicroSD Card into BBB and connect board to internet over ethernet
 - Connect power cord from BBB to laptop
 - run pUTTY and ssh 192.168.7.2 to control the BBB over ssh from the laptop